bassanilab/NewAnce/README-v1.7.md

 # NewAnce Version 1.7

-This version allows to calculate a group specific FDR fo MaxQuant.
-It also includes better variant annotations suporting complex variants.
+This version allows to calculate a group specific FDR for both MaxQuant and Comet.
+It also includes better variant annotations supporting complex variants.
 The code has been tested on Linux, Mac, and Windows using Java 1.8.
 Comet result previous to consensus filtering can be exported.

 ## TOC